holochain/holochain-rust/doc/holochain_101/src/conductor_logging.md

 An array of tables containing the rules for the logger

 #### `LogRule.pattern`: `Regex string`
-A Regex pattern as a string to match log messages against, to see whether this rule should affect them.
+A Regex pattern as a string to match a log message against, to see whether this rule should apply to it.

 #### `LogRule.exclude`: `bool` Optional
 Whether to use this pattern to exclude things that match from the logs.
 Defaults to `false`.
 This option is useful for when the logs seem noisy.